 We decided to keep the lids very simple by using geometry vs blend shapes (read more below in the rigging section).
 We weren’t sure if it was going to work, but it wound up being an old school cheat that really worked.

 The environment modeling and surfacing work was done by the incredibly talented Pawel Matysik who also came to us via the Sketchfab community.
-We saw his work on his Secret of Nimh piece and were dying to get to work with him.
+We saw his work on his Sketchfab work and were dying to get to work with him.
 We were SO thrilled when he agreed to come on board.

 Very early on Pawel took some of Hyuna’s concept art and did a 3D rendition of it in Sketchfab and that’s when we knew this piece was going to be something special – see below.